albertrzcinski/foodlist/README.md

 # Foodlist application
-This is a application for management recipes.
+This is an application for management recipes.
 Built with React, Redux, styled-components, Firebase also with the use Storybook and atomic design.

 ## Setup
 + Clone this repo to your desktop and go to it's root directory.